“It is a capital mistake to theorize before one has data.” - Sherlock Holmes (not a real person).

-Building diverse and inclusive teams is a business imperative as bringing diversity into your organisation adds so much value to multiple aspects of the organisation.
+Building diverse and inclusive teams is a business imperative as bringing diversity into your organization adds so much value to multiple aspects of the organization.

-However, many organisations struggle to do this for a plethora of reasons, some within our immediate control and others that require more systemic changes.
-Most organisations we speak to understand that they are falling short, however they often are not sure where the problem lies.
+However, many organizations struggle to do this for a plethora of reasons, some within our immediate control and others that require more systemic changes.
+Most organzsations we speak to understand that they are falling short, however they often are not sure where the problem lies.
 In recruitment, this translates to do they have a sourcing, selection or onboarding problem.

 This shows all of the different sources that a job was advertised at broken down by volume, scores throughout the process and the equal ops info of that group.
 You can use it to redirect your advertising spend to the best sources for the next role that you do.

 Moving out from transactional metrics to those which get to the root of how predictive your process is, is hard, but it is imperative for the empowerment of your talent function and the untapped value it can bring to your organisation.